 Source : Tom Ewer – managewp.com

 Using WordPress as CMS has a huge amount of advantages.
 However, it also has several disadvantages.
-Lots of people do not care about the disadvantages of it but the advantages.
-Due to that reason, they fall into kinds of problems unconsciously.
+Lots of people do not care about the disadvantages but the advantages.
+Due to that reason, they fall into kinds of various problems unconsciously.
 This article consists of two main parts: the pros & cons of using WordPress.

 - Advantages of using WordPress